mliezun/mliezun.github.io/src/pages/md/2024-08-19-cpython-subinterpreters.md

 I started [coding up](https://github.com/mliezun/caddy-snake/pull/9/files) a basic implementation to see if I could serve simple requests from subinterpreters.

-From the get go I found that requests were failing on Python version 3.12 but working for previous versions thanks to CI tests.
+From the get go I found that requests were failing in Python version 3.12 but working for previous versions thanks to CI tests.

-The failure was constrained to a part of the code where the status code is converted from string to int: `strtol(statusCode)` in C.
+The failure was constrained to a C function where the HTTP status code was being converted from string to int: `strtol(statusCode)`.

 By printing the content of the `statusCode` variable I found the following difference.